College Township, Pennsylvania

 College Township is a township in Centre County, Pennsylvania.
 It is part of the State College, Pennsylvania metropolitan statistical area.
-The population was 10,780 at the 2020 census, which was a 13.2% increase from the 2010 census.
-College Township was formed on November 25, 1875, from Howard Township.
+The population was 10,762 at the 2020 census, which was a 13% increase from the 2010 census.
+College Township was formed on November 25, 1875, from Harris Township.
+The most notable feature of the township is Mount Nittany, the southwestern (and iconic) portion of which is located within the township's northeastern section near the village of Lemont.

-College Township is served by the State College Area School District for K-12 education and the Alpha Fire Company for fire protection.
-The Alpha Fire Company maintains one of its two substations in the College Township Municipal Building.